The INDIRECT function in Excel

 INDIRECT other workbook

-In this case, the A1 contains the workbook name, B1 refers to the “INDIR” sheet and C1 refers to the cell in “INDIR” sheet.
+In this case, the A1 contains the workbook name, B1 refers to the “INDIR” sheet and C1 refers to the cell in the “INDIR” sheet.